ILLUMINATION-PROJECT/website/README.md

 #### Adding new pages:

-please refer to random.md:
+1. Please refer to random.md as an example
-1. To create a new page, simple create a new .md file in the root directory and add the code block below to the top of the file.
+2. To create a new page, simple create a new .md (e.g. your_newpage.md) file in the root directory and add the following code block to the top of the file.

         ---
         layout: page
-        title: "newpage"
+        title: <your_newpage>
-        permalink: /newpage/
+        permalink: /<your_newpage>/
         main_nav: True
         ---

-2. Setting main_nav to True displays a clickable link to that page in the navigation pane on top of the website.
+3. Setting main_nav to True displays a clickable link to that page in the navigation pane on top of the website.

+4. Rename title and permalink to the name of the tab/webpage.
 Then you can continue to use HTML to create content for your webpage.

-#### Final note
+#### Note
-All other files and folders are generated during website building and should not be altered unless you wish to change color schemes/background images of the website (this can be changed in `_sass/layout.scss`).
+Most other files and folders are generated during website building and should not be altered (hardcoded) .
+If you wish to change color schemes/background images of the website (this can be changed in `_sass/layout.scss`).